I have expertise in electrical circuitry and like to share this with individuals equally enthusiastic about electricity.

 Then they flow out through the battery positive terminal again, and the same process repeats.

-This electrons flow round and round in the “loop” continuously at very high speed.
-This flow of electrons carries energy just like the water flow carry energy at the hydroelectric power station.
+These electrons flow round and round in the “loop” continuously at a very high speed.
+This flow of electrons carries energy just like the water flow carries energy at the hydroelectric power station.

 The filament inside the incandescent lamp converts the energy contained in the continuous electron flow into heat and light.

 Such a long story, but where is the principle, right?